sr99622/libonvif/README.md

 ---
 Modules allow developers to extend the functionality of onvif-gui.
-The video stream frames are accessible from a python program configured to operate within the onvif-gui framework.
+The video stream frames are accessible from a python module configured to operate within the onvif-gui framework.
 Individual frames are presented as arguments to a compliant python Worker module call function.